livewire/livewire/docs/properties.md

 }
 ```

-In the above example, after a user clicks "Add Todo", the input field holding the todo that has just been added will clear, allowing them to write a new one.
+In the example above, after a user clicks "Add Todo", the input field holding the todo that has just been added will clear, allowing the user to write a new todo.

 > [!warning] `reset()` won't work on values set in `mount()`
-> `reset()` will reset a value to its original state BEFORE the `mount` method was called.
-If you initialized the value in `mount()` to something different, you will need to reset the value manually instead.
+> `reset()` will reset a property to its state before the `mount` method was called.
+If you initialized the property in `mount()` to a different value, you will need to reset the property manually.

 ## Supported property types

-Livewire supports a limited set of property types because of its unique way of managing component data between server roundtrips.
+Livewire supports a limited set of property types because of its unique approach to managing component data between server requests.

 Each property in a Livewire component is serialized or "dehydrated" into JSON between requests, then "hydrated" from JSON back into PHP for the next request.